What is the significance of investor influence?

 It is important to note that the classifications above are simply guidelines to classify the degree of influence an investor possesses over a company.

-In reality, there may be such circumstances where these guidelines don’t apply.
+In reality, there may be circumstances where these guidelines don’t apply.
 For example, if an investor owns less than 20% of a company but holds significant influence in it, then it may use the equity method to account for its investments in said company.

-In another example, if an investor owns a 51% share in a company, but does not exercise effective control over it, it may not use the consolidation method to account for its investments.
+In another example, if an investor owns a 51% share in a company, but does not exercise effective control over it, then it may not use the consolidation method to account for its investments.

 See the following resources from CFI to learn more about equity investing and accounting.